mecid/mecid.github.io/_posts/2021-08-11-how-to-create-a-property-wrapper-in-swift.md

 }
 ```

 We declare the *SecureStorage* property wrapper with generic constraint to decode/encode the value while writing and reading from the Keychain service.
 We also define an initializer that takes a key and an initial value.
-Swift automatically calls this initializer when you define a field with a property wrapper with a default value.
+Swift automatically calls this initializer when you define a field with a property wrapper and a default value.

 Now, we can implement the calculatable property called *wrappedValue* to provide access to the Keychain service.